ongsalt/AttemptToObfuscateFillTextMethod/readme.md

 If not just go into client folder and rewrite wordcut function to return some string then just open the index.html file in your browser.

 # Why this thing is trash
-cuz I've just realized that there is `Object.freeze` method
+cuz I've just realized that `Object.freeze` exist.